 “Resellers hurt our economies and appropriate our cultures,” she says.
 “Real Indigenous people design culturally neutral products to share with the world to keep our traditions alive.”
 The way Morales Ruiz sees it, customers should feel encouraged to own and use something that’s authentic and special.

 What’s more, resellers often mark up products above industry standards, which means many Indigenous creators are paid tiny amounts compared to what the reseller pockets.
-Most recently, as businesses the world over struggled to survive because of dramatic shifts in purchasing behaviour due to Covid-19, some Indigenous entrepreneurs failed to receive financial aid on offer from their governments because of a lack of internet services to access government websites and bank accounts.
+Most recently, as businesses the world over struggled to survive because of dramatic shifts in purchasing behavior due to Covid-19, some Indigenous entrepreneurs failed to receive financial aid on offer from their governments because of a lack of internet services to access government websites and bank accounts.

 It’s a never-ending pattern where Indigenous groups remain exploited.
 Trying to find the context of these communities being directly impacted is even more difficult due to a history of silencing through colonialism and lack of resources.
 It’s a story of multiplying exploitation, where a lack of resources begets fewer resources.
 “There are also people around the world that make contacts with Indigenous communities, pay them a pittance for their crafts, then up sell while undercutting the real artists that are trying to make an honest and dignified living,” Morales Ruiz explains.
 “Unfortunately, this kind of exploitation is not uncommon.”